rascasoft/openstack/multi-virtual-undercloud/README.md

 The [multi-virtual-undercloud.sh](./multi-virtual-undercloud.sh) script is placed on the VIRTHOST and needs these parameters:

-1. **DISTRO**: this must be one of the images present inside the /images dir;
+1. **DISTRO**: this must be the name (without extension) of one of the images present inside the */images* dir on the VIRTHOST;
-2. **VMNAME**: the name of the undercloud virtual machine (the name that libvirt will use);
+2. **VMNAME**: the name of the undercloud virtual machine (the name that will be used by libvirt);
-3. **VMETH0IP**: IP of the virtual undercloud primary interface (to wich quickstart will connect via ssh)
+3. **VMETH0IP**: IP of the virtual undercloud primary interface to wich quickstart (and users) will connect via ssh;
 4. **VMETH0NM**: Netmask of the virtual undercloud primary interface;
 5. **VMETH0GW**: Gateway of the virtual undercloud primary interface;
 6. **VMSSHKEY**: Public key to be enabled on the virtual undercloud;
 7. **UCVLAN**: VLAN of the overcloud's ctlplane network;
 8. **UCEXTVLAN**: VLAN of the overcloud's external network;

-The steps it does are basically:
+The script's actions are basically:

 1. Destroy and undefine any existing machine named as the one we want to create;
 2. Prepare the image on which the virtual undercloud will be created by copying the available distro image and preparing it to be ready for the TripleO installation, it fix size, network interfaces, packages and ssh keys;
-3. Creates and launches the virtual undercloud machine;
+3. Create and launch the virtual undercloud machine;

-Of course on the VIRTHOST must exist */images* directory containing images suitable for the deploy.
-For example, having this directory structure:
+**Note**: on the VIRTHOST there must exist an */images* directory containing images suitable for the deploy.
+Having this directory structure:

 ```console
 [root@VIRTHOST ~]# ls -l /images/